cabo/senml-jc/green.md

 * No LoRa concentrator RX calculations are provided because a LoRa concentrator is always receiving.
 * LoRa concentrator TX calculations are based on the SX1250 LoRa front-end with the SX1302 baseband processor.

-These assumptions are intended to be best-case scenarios wherever possible.
+These premise are selected in the context of this contribution to reflect best-case scenarios wherever possible.
 Regardless, most impacts scale proportionally with encoding size reduction.

-Due to channel utilization, there are secondary energy effects that are caused by larger data encodings: As network utilisation increases, there there is more channel contention, this causes more re-transmissions, which are more expensive.
-It also causes the requirement for additional concentrators, which consume more resources and more energy.
+Due to channel utilization, there are secondary energy consumption impacts that are caused by larger data encodings: as network utilisation increases, there there is more channel contention causing more re-transmissions due to congestion control mechanisms, which in practice are typically more expensive.
+The need for additional concentrators is a related consecutive requirement that can cause again additional resources or results in more energy consumption.

 LoRa leaf-node Receive Energy(mJ)